fredemmott/HTCC/docs/settings.md

 Maximum speed, in meters per second, that the hand must be moving to be considered still.

+## Other OpenXR Hand Tracking Settings

+### HandTrackingHands

+DWORD

+- 0: both hands are tracked
+- 1: only the left hand is tracked
+- 2: only the right hand is tracked

 ## Scroll behavior

 ### ScrollWheelDelayMilliseconds